frederik-jacques/vatnumberkit/README.md

 ### Validate the VAT number format

-Use the static method `VatNumberKit.parse(vatNumber:)` to check if the VAT number format is valid.
+Use the static method `VatNumberKit.validateFormat(vatNumber:)` to check if the VAT number format is valid.

 The result of this call returns a `VatNumberKit.ValidationOutput` object which has the following properties.